ParisaDarkhal/learn-langchain/README.md

 # Learn LangChain Chatbot

-learn-ngChain is a project to create a chatbot designed to showcase the integration of various technologies for building a powerful conversational interface.
+learn-LangChain is a project to create a chatbot designed to showcase the integration of various technologies for building a powerful conversational interface.

 ## Demo Video
 <https://youtu.be/zX4H2t1AJ-I>